brandoshizzle/Fountainize/README.md

 ## Contributing

-I am no longer actively developing Fountainize - unfortunately I don't have much time to contribute to it.
+I am no longer adding new features to Fountainize - unfortunately I don't have much time to contribute to it.
 However, I have open-sourced the project so that anyone who would like to make or suggest improvements can do so!
 Any contributions you make are **greatly appreciated** and I will do my best to review and release them as updates in a timely manner.

 If you would like to contribute to Fountainize, please fork the repo and create a pull request.